Latin alphabet: Old Latin alphabet

 Latin included 21 different characters.
 The letter C was the western form of the Greek gamma, but it was used for the sounds /ɡ/ and /k/ alike, possibly under the influence of Etruscan, which might have lacked any voiced plosives.
-Later, probably during the 3rd century BC, the letter Z – unneeded to write Latin properly – was replaced with the new letter G, a C modified with a small vertical stroke, which took its place in the alphabet.
+Later, probably during the 3rd century BC, the letter Z – not needed to write Latin properly – was replaced with the new letter G, a C modified with a small vertical stroke, which took its place in the alphabet.
 From then on, G represented the voiced plosive /ɡ/, while C was generally reserved for the voiceless plosive /k/.
 The letter K was used only rarely, in a small number of words such as Kalendae, often interchangeably with C.